 - The original Building square which occupies a frontage of 159.5 feet on Montgomery Street and 137.5 feet on Bush Street, was previously the site of Platt’s Music Hall, one of the more celebrated places of assembly in the City.

-- Willis Polk oversaw the reconstruction of the Building's 1906 earthquake damage and also the full height 70 foot addition to the Building along Bush Street in 1907.
-The Building's exterior did not suffer damage in the earthquake, in contrast to the interiors.
+- Willis Polk oversaw the reconstruction of the Building's 1906 earthquake damage and also the full 70 foot addition to the Building along Bush Street in 1907.
+The Building's exterior did not suffer damage in the earthquake, in contrast to the interior.

 - A five story 68.5 foot addition was added in 1914 followed by the addition of the sixth through tenth floor in 1918.